Wombyte/markdownforlatex/README.md

 ## Requirements

-The following dependencies have to be installed:
+Yet no further dependencies have to be installed.

 <br>